nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 >
 > You both shake hands and you head back home to start work on the site.

+## Goals

+1. Use `index.html` to build a web page that lists fish in the main content area, and then some fish/tank care tips on the right side of the page.
+1. Using `locations.html` to list the locations Martin has been to, and his travel tips for each one.

 ## Discussion Points

 1. What are the components?